proyecto26/awesome-jsgames/README.md

 ### Arcade
 - [Evil glitch](http://js13kgames.com/entries/evil-glitch) - Strange glitches appear in your dimension, could you stop them to assimilate your world?

-### Action Puzzle
-- [Raven](http://js13kgames.com/entries/raven) - The security cameras for a secret facility have been taken offline, and it is YOUR job to fix the problem.

 ### Platformer
 - [ONOFF](https://js13kgames.com/entries/onoff) - Navigate through 25 brain-teasing levels in this fast-paced, hand-crafted platformer.
 You'll dodge spikes, jump over pits, and toggle between dimensions.
 - [The Matr13k](https://js13kgames.com/entries/the-matr13k) - After saving Morpheus, Neo needs to find an exit from this JavaScript version of the matrix.
 - [Vier](https://js13kgames.com/entries/vier-wizard-wars) - You have the power to control the 4 elements with the VIER stone, It's time to destroy all the wizards and become the ruler of the universe.

+### Puzzle
+- [Raven](http://js13kgames.com/entries/raven) - The security cameras for a secret facility have been taken offline, and it is YOUR job to fix the problem.

 ### Shooter
 - [UNDERRUN](https://js13kgames.com/entries/underrun) - A twin stick shooter in 256 shades of brown.